Shippable/admiral/releaseNotes/master.md

 ## Custom Nodes
   - **Node Pools**: If you decide to opt-in to the node pool features (described in the features section), we highly recommend resetting your existing nodes in order to utilize new features.
+  - **Allow re-init of manually initialized BYON nodes in waiting state**: Previously users could not download re-initialization script for manually initialized BYON node if the node was in waiting state.
+This is now supported.

 ## Shippable Server
   - Features